-Be sure to file your 2016 income tax return no later than the date Vou file Form 1045.
+Be sure to file your 2018 income tax return no later than the date UTION you file Form 1045.

-If you carry back any portion of an NOL or an unused general business credit to tax years before the 3 years preceding the 2016 tax year, you may need to use additional Forms 1045.
-Complete lines 1 through 9 and Schedule A on only one Form 1045.
-Use this Form 1045 for the earliest preceding tax years.
-You must sign this Form 1045, but don't need to sign the other Forms 1045.
+If you carry back any portion of an unused NOL or general business credit to tax years before the 3 years preceding the 2018 tax year, you may need to use additional Forms 1045.
+Complete lines 1 through 9 and Schedule A on only one Form 1045 for the earliest preceding tax years.
+You must sign this Form 1045 but don't need to sign the other Forms 1045.